namankhobragade/portfolio/docs/database_schema.md

 3. Click on **+ New query**.
 4. Copy the SQL code for each table below and paste it into the query editor.
 5. Click **RUN** to create the table.
-6. Repeat for all three tables.
+6. Repeat for all tables.
 7. After creating the tables, go to the **Table Editor** to add your content into the newly created tables.

 ---